nikosuenderhauf/roboticvisionchallenges/object-detection.md

 ## Challenge Participation and Presentation of Results

 We maintain two evaluation servers on [Codalab](http://www.codalab.org): **Following a major crash on codalab, our challenge servers are unavailable until September 2019.**
-   * An [**ongoing evaluation**](https://competitions.codalab.org/competitions/21727) server with a public leaderboard that remains open year-round and can be used to benchmark your algorithm, e.g. for paper submissions.
+   * An [**ongoing evaluation**](https://competitions.codalab.org/competitions/20595) server with a public leaderboard that remains open year-round and can be used to benchmark your algorithm, e.g. for paper submissions.
 It contains a validation dataset, and a test-dev dataset.
-   * A [**competition evaluation**](https://competitions.codalab.org/competitions/20940) server that will only be available before competitions we organise at major computer vision and robotics conferences.
+   * A [**competition evaluation**](https://competitions.codalab.org/competitions/20597) server that will only be available before competitions we organise at major computer vision and robotics conferences.

 ### Ongoing Evaluation Server
-   We maintain an ongoing [evaluation server](https://competitions.codalab.org/competitions/21727) with a public leaderboard that can be used year-round to benchmark your approach for probabilistic object detection.
+   We maintain an ongoing [evaluation server](https://competitions.codalab.org/competitions/20595) with a public leaderboard that can be used year-round to benchmark your approach for probabilistic object detection.

 ### IROS 2019 Competition Evaluation Server
  <img src="assets/img/logo-iros-2019.png" width="200" style="float:left; margin-right:10px;">
  We organise a workshop at IROS 2019 (8 November) on the topic of [The Importance of Uncertainty in Deep Learning for Robotics](iros2019).
 For that workshop, we will run a second round of the [probabilistic object detection challenge](object-detection).
+The [competition evaluation server](https://competitions.codalab.org/competitions/20597) is now open for submissions until 10 October.
-Stay tuned for further details.
-We expect the evaluation server to re-open in September 2019 and close in late October.
-In the meanwhile, you can use our [ongoing evaluation](https://competitions.codalab.org/competitions/21727) server along with the available validation and test-dev datasets to improve your algorithms.
+ You can also use our [ongoing evaluation](https://competitions.codalab.org/competitions/20595) server along with the available validation and test-dev datasets to improve your algorithms.

 ### CVPR 2019 Competition Evaluation Server